 This old fashioned ginger cookie recipe features organic, home-grown honey and was prepared in the 1920s by the food specialists at Macdonald Institute, O.A.C., Guelph, for the farmers of Ontario.
 So, you know they must be good!

 1/2 cup sugar, 1/3 cup honey, 1/2 teaspoon baking powder, 1 egg, 1/2 cup sour cream, 2 teaspoons ginger, 1/8 cup butter, 1/2 teaspoon baking soda.
 Flour to roll out, about 4 cups.

 Cream the butter, add sugar, honey, and well-beaten eggs.
 Sift flour, soda, baking powder, and ginger.
 Add alternately to egg mixture with sour cream.
-Roll dough to one-quarter inch thickness, cut, and bake on greased cookie tins in a moderate oven.
+Roll dough to one-quarter inch thickness, cut, and bake on greased cookie tins in a moderate oven (350°F).

 These are indeed SNAPS, the thinner the snappier!
-They are also the makings of gingerbread men, animals, and any other bit of whimsy you want to run up.
+They are also the makings of gingerbread men, animals, and any other bit of whimsy you want to cut and bake.
 And so easy!

 Heat 1/2 cup of dark molasses till it boils.
 Meantime, in a teacup dissolve 1/2 teaspoon of baking soda in three tablespoons of hot water and set aside.

 Mix together (so the spices won't lump) 3 tablespoons of sugar with 2/3 teaspoon of powdered ginger and 1/3 teaspoon of cinnamon.
 Cut 1/3 cup of butter into the sugar mix, pour the hot molasses over it, and stir till butter and sugar melt.
 Add the hot soda water (and don't be astonished if it foams).
 Then gradually stir in 2 cups of flour.
 This gives you a nice firm dough which, when chilled, is easy to roll.